imperva/terraform-provider-incapsula/website/docs/r/ssl_validation.html.markdown

 }

 # Add the SSL validation records on your DNS provider
-# Use the response from data.incapsula_ssl_instructions.example-site-instructions.instructions and loop over the instructions
+# Use the response from data.incapsula_ssl_instructions.example-site-instructions.instructions and review the instructions for each for each domain.
 # Note: In some cases the incapsula_ssl_instructions data source does not return instructions for all the domains.
 # For more details see the documentation of incapsula_ssl_instructions.

 # Block until the certificate is ready